 The iOS Browser app within NetSupport DNA (v4.5 and above) now allows schools to monitor and manage iOS device activity.
 It provides IT technicians with the tools to gather a full hardware inventory from iOS devices and enables real-time monitoring – using icon, details or thumbnail views.

 A detailed summary of all internet activity is provided, enabling technicians to monitor and control which websites students can access, by applying lists of approved and restricted URLs.
-Keyword and phrase monitoring are also available, with alerts being sent to the appropriate safeguarding lead to review and follow up on – further supporting a school’s safeguarding policy.
+Keyword and phrase monitoring are also available, with alerts being sent to the appropriate staff to review and follow up on – further supporting a school’s internet safety policy.
 To ensure students only use the monitored browser, schools can use an MDM solution to lock down other browsers being used.
-Students are also able to access the online safeguarding resources list, enabling them source help and advice independently, plus students can report their concerns in confidence to a trusted member of staff via the Report a Concern option.
+Students are also able to access the online resources list, enabling them source help and advice independently, plus students can report their concerns in confidence to a trusted member of staff via the Report a Concern option.

 - Mac Agent – enhanced

-The Mac agent now allows IT technicians to enable real-time monitoring (using icon, details or thumbnail views) and gather a full hardware and software inventory from the Agent machine.
+The Mac agent now allows IT technicians to enable real-time monitoring (using icon, details or thumbnail views) and gather a full hardware and software inventory from the Agent machine, as well as receive hardware and software alerts – helping them to respond quickly and minimize any issues.
 To help monitor and safeguard students when using the internet, a detailed summary of all internet activity is provided.
-Keyword and phrase monitoring are also available with alerts being sent to the appropriate safeguarding lead to review and follow up on - further supporting a school’s safeguarding policy.
+Keyword and phrase monitoring are also available with alerts being sent to the appropriate internet safety lead to review and follow up on - further supporting a school’s internet safety policy.
 Meanwhile, students who may have a concern are also able to report it in confidence to a trusted member of staff via the Report a Concern option.
 The chosen member of staff is instantly alerted when a concern is raised and can then track it and record any follow-up actions directly from within NetSupport DNA.
-Students are also able to access the online safeguarding resources list, enabling them source help and advice independently.
+Students are also able to access the online internet safety resources list, enabling them source help and advice independently.

 - Chrome Agent*

-IT technicians can now gather a full hardware inventory from Chrome devices and enable real-time monitoring (using icon, details or thumbnail views) to gain an overview of current activity, as well as receive hardware and software alerts.
-They can also access the activity monitoring tool which provides a single time-based summary of all activity by a specific user, PC or department, presented in a chronological view and monitor internet usage.
-Tools to support a school’s safeguarding policy are also included.
+IT technicians can now gather a full hardware inventory from Chrome devices and enable real-time monitoring – using icon, details or thumbnail views, to gain an overview of current activity, as well as receive hardware and software alerts.
+They can also access the activity monitoring tool which provides a single time-based summary of all activity by a specific user, PC or department., presented in a chronological view.
+Tools to support a school’s internet safety policy are also included.
 Students using a Chrome device can now report their concerns in confidence to a trusted member of staff via the Report a Concern option.
 The chosen member of staff is instantly alerted when a concern is raised and can then track it and record any follow-up actions directly from within NetSupport DNA.
-Keyword and phrase monitoring are also available with alerts being sent to the appropriate safeguarding lead to review and follow up on.
+Keyword and phrase monitoring are also available with alerts being sent to the appropriate staff to review and follow up on.

 - Teacher ‘Add a concern’